 We then introduce an on-site mass detuning (i.e., $C_a=100~$nF and $C_b=200~$nF) to study the physics in the massive case.
 This results in a bandgap (Fig.~\ref{fig3}a), and opposite orbital magnetic moment and Berry curvature at the two valleys~\cite{xiao2007,schaibley2016} (see Supplementary Information for more details), in addition to the original imaginary eigenfrequency contrasting.
 We excite the circuit at sublattices A and B, respectively, to measure the upper and lower bands, as given in Fig.~\ref{fig3}b-d.
 It is observed that wherever the circuit is excited at sublattice A or B, only the dispersion at the K valley can be seen, similar to the massless case.
+Due to the significant contrast between imaginary parts of eigenfrequencies, modes with much larger imaginary parts (i.e., those near the band edges) dominate the measured dispersion.
 Note that the upper band is also excited when we excite at sublattice B since the upper band has a larger imaginary part than the lower band (see Fig.~\ref{fig3}a).

 In the massive case, the single Dirac cone feature can also be directly judged from the real-space fields.
 The valley-contrasting orbital magnetic moment dictates that the states at the two valleys exhibit vortices with opposite chirality~\cite{xiao2007}.
 When states in only one valley are presented, the steady-state field will carry a phase winding pattern.
 We indeed find such a feature from our experimental data, as shown in Fig.~\ref{fig3}e.
 The fields at 222 kHz and 200 kHz exhibit opposite phase windings, consistent with the fact that the upper and lower bands have opposite orbital magnetic moment.
 We note that, thanks to the auto valley selection enabled by non-Hermiticity, the vortex states are excited by a simple single-site excitation.
 While in previous studies, the generation of such vortex states in Hermitian systems requires complex sources like a phased array~\cite{lu2016}.